Using Electrical Muscle Stimulation for Neuropathy

 Compared to what it was before, my life is much more manageable with nowhere the degree of discomfort that I had which was actually affecting my quality of life.
 Thank you for the Rhythm Touch and helping me getting my unit working again.”

-Electrical Muscle Stimulation Reference:
+Electrical Muscle Stimulation for Neuropathy Reference:

 Venous Blood Flow Velocity: Electrical Foot Stimulation Compared to Intermittent Pneumatic Compression of the Foot – June, 2005